buzztroll/dcm_python_agent_documentation/agent_install_syntax.rst

 Interactive install syntax
 --------------------------

+  Issue the following command to install the Dell Cloud Manager python agent in "interactive mode".

   :samp:`bash <( curl -k http://s3.amazonaws.com/dcmagentnightly/installer.sh )`

-  The curl command downloads a bash shell script named ``installer.sh`` that will install the agent, and then executes the ``installer.sh`` bash shell script.
   You will be prompted for:

-  1. Cloud provider that the launched server where the python agent will be installed.
+  1. Cloud provider of the launched server where the python agent will be installed.
-  2. Contact web socket URL string for the Dell Cloud Manager provisioning server agent manager.
+  2. Web socket URL string for the Dell Cloud Manager provisioning server agent manager service.

     Format: wss://\ **hostname_or_ipaddress**\/agentManager

   3. Whether or not to start the agent at system boot (default is Yes)
   4. Whether or not to install the latest Chef client (default is No)

+  You can see an example of an interative installation :ref:`here.<agent_interactive_install>`

 Non-interactive install syntax
 ------------------------------

+  Issue the following command to install the Dell Cloud Manager python agent in "non-interactive mode".

   :samp:`curl -k http://s3.amazonaws.com/dcmagentnightly/installer.sh | bash -s - [options]`